raleel/cfi-srd-pt/0008_Combat.md

 **Attacking** may be performed into any of the character's front or side squares.

-**Evading** is always at Standard Difficulty against any attack except those from a back square, which is Formidable and requires a successful Perception roll to even know the attack is coming.
+**Evading** is always at Standard Difficulty against any attack except those from a back square, which is Formidable and requires a successful Percepção roll to even know the attack is coming.

 ### Effects of Terrain on Movement